sshsshy/ZeroTrace/README.md

 Tested with nasm version 2.11.08 (Almost all 2.+ versions of nasm should be sufficient)

 ## Getting Started
 ZeroTrace takes a LOT of command line parameters.
-This was done in the interest of making it extremely easy to instantiate ORAMs with different parameters to test performance across a wide range of parameters.
-In order to make simpler to use, a shell script "exec_zt.sh" is provided, in which one can more conveniently customize the parameters to run ZeroTrace with.
+This was done in the interest of making it easy to instantiate ORAMs with different parameters to test performance across a wider range of possible parameters.
+In order to make it simpler to use, a shell script "exec_zt.sh" is provided, in which one can more conveniently customize the parameters to run ZeroTrace with.

 To build the ZeroTrace library:
 In the ZeroTrace folder, execute: